EXXETA/SemanticMocking/README.md

 The arrange part is the one that can become a little complex in some scenarios and the setup of the dependencies may fill the most lines of your test.
-It is best practice to inspect only one aspect in every unit test, but in those complex setup scenarios we tend to do multiple assertions trying to avoid copy and pasting the arrange code into multiple tests.
+It is best practice to inspect only one aspect in every unit test, but in those complex setup scenarios we tend to do multiple assertions trying to avoid copy and paste the arrange code to multiple tests.

 SemanticMocking will help you to reduce the code that is needed for your arrangements and will provide you a growing reusable mocking api.